 - Democratic Member Control—We’re governed by our Members.
 Those elected to the Board can actively participate in setting policies.
 Elected board representatives answer to the Member-owners.
 In the name of equality, each Member gets one vote at election time.
 (It doesn’t depend on your energy usage or your tenure with us.)

 - Members' Economic Participation—Members contribute equally to, and democratically control, the capital of CoServ.
-The cooperative returns margins (or profits) to Members in the form of Capital Credits, our version of dividends.
+The cooperative returns margins (or profits) to Members in the form of Capital Credits.

 - Autonomy and Independence—Cooperatives are independent companies controlled by our Members.
 If we enter into agreements with other organizations (including governments) or raise capital from external sources, we do so on terms that ensure continued democratic control by our Members.

 - Education, Training, and Information—We teach and train our Members, Board Directors, Managers, Employees and the general public.
 Topics include industry issues, conservation, community involvement, safety and more.

 - Cooperation Among Cooperatives—We serve our Members best by strengthening the cooperative movement and working together through structured groups such as Texas Electric Cooperatives (TEC) and the National Rural Electric Cooperative Association (NRECA).

 - Concern for Community—We live in North Texas, too, and want to see our communities prosper.
 That’s why CoServ invests in worthy causes throughout our service area through the CoServ Charitable Foundation.